nqminds/nqm-api-tdx/api.md

 <a name="TDXApi+getDataStream"></a>

 ### tdxApi.getDataStream(datasetId, [filter], [projection], [options], [ndJSON]) ⇒ <code>object</code>
-Gets all data from the given dataset that matches the filter provided and returns a response object with stream in the body.
+Gets all data from the given dataset resource that matches the filter provided and returns a response object with stream in the body.

 **Kind**: instance method of [<code>TDXApi</code>](#TDXApi)
 **Returns**: <code>object</code> - - Response object, where the response body is a stream object.